Retire Before Dad

 Read more: The 5 Best Stock Newsletters for Buy and Hold Investors

-Having spent more than two year as a subscriber (and renewing my paid subscription in 2022), I am impressed by the simplicity of the online portal.
+Having spent more than three years as a subscriber (and renewing my paid subscription in 2024), I am impressed by the simplicity of the online portal.

-There is so much information to digest, but Motley Fool Stock Advisors is very welcoming to new investors, offering on-boarding articles and tips for new investors including the very basics of opening a brokerage account and buying a stock.
+There is so much information to digest, but Motley Fool Stock Advisors welcomes new investors warmly, offering onboarding articles and tips for new investors, including the basics of opening a brokerage account and buying a stock.

-However, traders are certainly in on these secret recommendations as evidenced from the immediate spikes followed by a trickle down.
+However, traders are certainly in on these secret recommendations, as evidenced by the immediate spikes followed by a trickle-down.

 Overall, the Motley Fool Stock Advisor premium service is for people looking for stock tips.
 Follow the recommendations strictly for several years, and you will likely match their returns for the investment period.